Get to know Slovenian wine - White grape varieties

 This indigenous variety originates from the Vipava Valley, which is still the only source of the variety.
 It is mid-ripening.
 Gives distinctive wines with some apricots and dried Mediterranean herbs; has very low acidity, and the produced wines have low alcohol (11% or sometimes 12%).

-Vitovska Grganja has an aromatic profile which is quite similar to Malvazija Istarska, but it has higher acidity and medium alcohol levels.
+Vitovska Grganja has an aromatic profile that is quite similar to Malvazija Istarska, but it has higher acidity and medium alcohol levels.

 Significant plantings are in the Vipava Valley.
 This variety is often used for wines with prolonged skin maceration.